GabrielNogueiraBR/-ignite-reactjs-chatper-iv-dashgo/README.md

 # Dashgo
-Repository created to save the Dashgo project develop during the React course on Rocketseat.
+Repository created to save the Dashgo project develop during the React/NextJs course on Rocketseat.

 ## Getting Started